FAQ - Adoption

 This will typically involve putting your new family member with food, water, litter and a comfortable place to sleep in a closed off room until he or she is comfortable being out with you and is not hiding, generally at least TWO weeks.
 If you are adopting a former feral, there may be additional instructions on how to make the environment less stressful for your new pet.
 We may also recommend that you buy certain products and have them ready, such as pheromone plug-ins and dietary supplements that can have positive effects on behavior.

-Can I change my new cats name?
+Can I change my cat's name?

 If a cat is a kitten or has otherwise only been with us a short time (and did not come from a prior owner), any current name will be temporary and in those circumstances the cat can easily handle a name change, none of this will apply, and we will let you know.
 Otherwise, the below applies.
 When we name cats and kittens, we try to select names that we hope has a chance of being retained in the cat’s new home, but of course we know that tastes and associations differ.
 We do our best, but we name so many and we don’t expect you to love every name we pick!
 Most of our cats were raised by us as kittens (many were orphans and had to be bottle fed) and many of our adults were with us for a number of weeks or months and they know and respond to their names.
 We are not asking you to keep the name for ever, we simply ask that if the current name is not to your taste, you follow the procedures below to minimize the shock that too many changes at once can cause.
 Ideally, we ask that you please let us know your new choice of name ahead of time, preferably as soon as possible after the adoption is confirmed.
 This is so we can start using it while the cat is still with us, initially alternating with the cat’s existing name that it has grown used to.
 By getting the cat familiar with the new name while still in familiar surroundings, this will help minimize the sudden changes that your cat would have to go through after adoption.
 If we do this, you should feel free to start using the new name on Day 1, when your cat comes home to you.
 If you decide to rename your new cat after adoption and we did not have an opportunity to start using the new name ahead of time, we kindly request that you PLEASE do not inflict a name change on your new pet straight away.
 Unless they are being rehomed with a kitty friend, their name is the only thing they have that is familiar that they take with them to their new home that connects them to their old life in foster care.
 Using their old name can help them adjust much faster; conversely, not using it can slow down the settling in period.
 We ask that the cat at least gets to take his or her name to his or her new home until the initial shock has worn off, and that any name change is introduced gradually (for example, by keeping the old name for the first couple of weeks and then mixing the old and new name and using both interchangeably for a while).
 We know this is more work for the adoptive home, but it is much, much harder on your new pet to change the name along with the home.
 This applies especially to any adult cat that has been rehabilitated from cruelty or abuse or was socialised by us from a feral or semi feral situation.
 Using a familiar name will help to prevent them regressing, acting out and being much slower to adapt to their new home.
 We have had some cats that came from abusive or neglectful situations and were rehabilitated, and they became stressed or sick when a name change was introduced in their new home on Day 1, along with everything else they were trying to process.

-Are our cats or kittens tested for illnesses?
+Are our cats tested for illnesses?

 For every cat or kitten that comes into our shelter, we test them for FIV & FELV.
 We also automatically treat them for giardia and coccidia.
 These are very contagious diseases so we want to ensure that every kitten/cat have been treated for these illnesses.